Saniya Sethi

 Personas

-manage her work and personal life and desires to spend time living in the moment with her family.
-However, some factors stop her from
+Therefore, I created personas to represent both factors.
+First is Sophie, a nurse who constantly feels guilty because she cannot manage her work and personal life and desires to spend time living in the moment with her family.
+However, some factors stop her from achieving that, such as her struggles to let go of her negative emotions, which affect the people around her.

-And next is Asha, a working mother and housewife who is expected to do all the work at home and gets no help from her partner
+Next is Asha, a working mother and housewife who is expected to do all the work at home and gets no help from her partner as she is pressurised to 'get on with it'.
+She needs a way for the tasks to be delegated amongst others.

 Iterative Design Process

-was vital to utilise an iterative cycle to refine and revise the product quickly, especially when it is crucial to identify the features and
+The image below represents my iterative design process for the final eight weeks of the project.
+After understanding what the research data means for me as the designer, I decided to use an iterative cycle to refine and revise the product quickly, especially when it is crucial to identify the features and functions more deeply.

 I was once someone who often took the easy route, experiencing no hurdles or challenges.
-However, over the last year, I have grown
+However, over the last year, I have grown into welcoming challenges that enable me to make complex decisions, forcing me to become adaptable to change, leading towards a more iterative mindset.
+I am grateful for this diversion and look forward to expanding on it in my career.

 New Direction

-and some extreme users to understand what I meant by "productivity" and to gather the user's opinion, I discovered one of the main
+After refining the previous insights with 'How might we' statements and conducting a co-design workshop with the same four nurses and some extreme users to understand what I meant by "productivity" and to gather the users' opinions, I discovered that one of the main significant desires they had was personal time.

-I did some secondary research to learn why female nurses are currently overlooking existing me time resources to help with their
+I did some secondary research to learn why female nurses are currently overlooking existing me time resources to help with their wellbeing and found that public stigma was a recurring factor in the literature and other reliable sources.

 1